-We have traditionally paid little attention to gender balance amongst the producers.
+We have traditionally paid little attention to gender balance amongst those who make our wines.
 But that has been changing over the last 5 to 10 years.
 Whilst there is still a long way to go in a traditionally male dominated industry, women have been taking more senior roles in winery ownership, wine making and viticulture.
 And as consumers, we’re getting more interested in that.

 It is generally accepted that the female palate is more discerning.
-When drinking a wine at home, I always, without exception, ask my better half what she gets from the wine.
-As a woman, Susan has more taste receptors on her tongue and as a result is generally better at identifying, subtle aromas.
+Women have more taste receptors on the tongue and as a result women are generally better at identifying, subtle aromas.
 These receptors send aroma signals to the olfactory bulb area of the brain triggering a smell or aroma memory and recollection.

-As wine making is ultimately about tasting, judging, tweaking and perfecting the wine you have made, it’s kind of ironic therefore that women are under-represented in wine making – considering that they are scientifically proven to have more precise and consistent tasting ability than men.
+As wine making is ultimately about tasting, judging, tweaking and perfecting the wine, it’s kind of ironic that women are under-represented in wine making – considering that they are scientifically proven to have more precise and consistent tasting ability than men.